(Exceptions to the rules are at the discretion of BHi management)

 SECTION SIX – SUSPENSIONS & PENALTY CODES

 Suspended players will not be allowed to attend the games that they are suspended from.
 Suspended participants will not be eligible to participate in any BHI sanctioned activities, including tournaments, until their suspensions are served in full.
-All suspensions will be served in full in the division that the infraction occurred, and will be carried over to the participant’s home BHI rink.
+A player can serve his or her suspensions on all team he or she plays on, not just in the division the suspension occurred.
 Suspended participants who play in multiple divisions (or officiate) will be ineligible to participate in any league games for 24 hours.
 If the player’s team in question has been eliminated from the playoffs or does not return the next season, the player will serve the suspension with his next scheduled team regardless of division or stage of season.
 Any player who receives a match penalty will not be permitted to participate in any division until the full suspension has been served in the division it was incurred.

 Fighting Major (multiple punches, 2 players, gloves on or off)